soxueren/atsd/administration/user-authorization.md

 ## Implementation Notes

--   The Users role, group membership, and entity permissions are cached while the session is active or until it times out.
-In order to apply changes, the user must re-login into the application.
+-   The User's role, group membership, and entity permissions are cached while the user's session is active or until the session times out.
+The session is invalidated in case the user's authorization is changed by an administrator, in which case the user has to re-login.